Official State Beverage of Pennsylvania

 Milk has been called a nearly perfect food; a source of protein, calcium, and several other important nutrients.
 Some farmers say that Pennsylvania's state beverage can be an effective repellent to the state animal (the white-tailed deer) by spraying diluted milk on garden plants.

 Pennsylvania produced over 10.5 billion pounds of milk in 1999, each cow giving about 6.5 gallons per day.
-New York, Pennsylvania, and Vermont are the major dairy states in the Northeast.
+New York, Pennsylvania, and Vermont are the major dairy states in the Northeast (twenty states recognize milk as a state symbol!
+All Food & Agriculture Symbols).
 Less than half of this milk is consumed as a beverage - excess is used for butter, cheese, ice cream, milk powder and other processed products.